Postdoctoral Fellowship in Health Outcomes Research

 - Project/Research Description

-Upload a comprehensive yet concise statement, written by the applicant, not to exceed eight single-spaced pages of the plans for research, education, and training in the selected discipline.
+Upload a comprehensive yet concise statement, written by the applicant, not to exceed nine single-spaced pages of the plans for research, education, and training in the selected discipline.

 This should include an introductory page outlining how this project addresses the following questions.
 The answer to each question may not exceed two sentences.